FEWA Lab

 Contaminant Biogeochemistry Lab

-Understanding the connectivity between enviromental systems
+Understanding the connectivity between environmental systems

 We have set out to develop global strategies to reduce the impact of pollutants on human and environmental health.
 Our research utilizes a multi-disciplinary approach allowing for greater quantitative and qualitative assessment of this impact.